quentin-rey/kana-exercices/README.md

 - **Interactive Practice:** Test your knowledge of Japanese kana.
 - **User-Friendly Interface:** Simple and intuitive design for ease of use.

+The "Kana Exercices" application is designed to help users practice recognizing Japanese kana characters (hiragana and katakana).
+They are presented with random characters and need to input the correct transcription.
+The application provides immediate feedback on each response, aiding in the memorization and mastery of kana characters.

 ## Demo

 You can try the application [here](https://quentin-rey.github.io/kana-exercices/).